lichengchen/bubble_world/README.md

 The kinetic energy of single bubbles and the whole world is computed and shown real-time.
 The color of a bubble implies its kinetic energy(mv^2), for examlpe, a stationary bubble is totally black (RGB color #000000) because its kinetic energy is zero.

-Press the space key to pause the world and show the speed.
+Press the space key to pause the world and show velocity.

 *Authored in 2019/4*